tuckerhumiston/Life-Manager/README.md

 For developers integrating with our API, comprehensive documentation is available at [https://api.lifemanager.com/docs](https://api.lifemanager.com/docs).
 The API provides endpoints to access user data, manage habits, retrieve mood tracking information, and interact with the AI chatbot.

-## Support

-If you have any questions, feedback, or need assistance, our support team is here to help.
-Contact us at support@lifemanager.com, and we'll be glad to assist you.

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to the Life Manager project, please check out our [Contributing Guidelines](CONTRIBUTING.md) for more information.

-## License

-The Life Manager platform is licensed under the [MIT License](LICENSE.md).
-Feel free to use, modify, and distribute it as per the terms of the license.

 <!-- MARKDOWN LINKS & IMAGES -->